History of the South Island line and West Island line

 The history of the South Island line and West Island line encompasses a number of proposals which were made for extending the Hong Kong MTR metro system to the south and west of Hong Kong Island, which were not serviced by any rail transport before 2014.
 The West Island line opened as an extension of the Island line on 28 December 2014.
 The South Island line has completed construction and commenced service on 28 December 2016.
-The proposed South Island line (West) is still in the planning phase and is expected to begin in 2021.
+In 2025, the Government gave approval for detailed planning work to begin for the South Island line (West).
+Construction is targeted to begin in 2027, with completion targeted for 2034.